 Chronic Pain from Headaches

-Chronic pain can have a significant impact on headaches.
-Chronic pain is defined as pain that lasts for more than three months.
+Chronic pain, defined as pain lasting more than three months, can significantly impact headaches.
 It can be caused by a variety of conditions, such as arthritis, fibromyalgia, endometriosis, and migraines.
 Chronic pain can lead to a decrease in quality of life and an increase in the frequency of headaches.

 Pain management techniques